stevecarren/tool-mt76x7-uploader/README.md

 ### Flasy Layout

-The default flash layout for LinkIt 7687 and LinkIt 7697 are the same, shown in the image below:
+The flash layout of LinkIt 7697 is shown in the image below - note the flash size and layout is different on LinkIt 7687.

 ![LinkIt 76x7 Flash Layout](doc/images/flash_layout.png)